iVis-at-Bilkent/even/README.md

 ---

-even is a tool for Effective Visualization of Evolving Networks.
+even is a tool for Effective Visualization of Evolving Networks -- [demo](https://ivis-at-bilkent.github.io/even/)

 ## Software
 ### Required Tools